alex-bellon/wikipedia/README.md

 - [Aoshima](https://en.wikipedia.org/wiki/Aoshima,_Ehime) - an island in Ehime Prefecture, Japan, known for its large number of feline residents.
 Felines have been reported by news outlets to outnumber humans by ratios between 6:1 and 10:1, but as elderly inhabitants of the island have died, the ratio has greatly increased to almost 36:1.
 - [Aral Sea](https://en.wikipedia.org/wiki/Aral_Sea) - once the fourth largest lake in the world, has been shrinking since the 60s, when rivers that fed it were diverted for Soviet irrigation projects.
 - [The Blue Banana](https://en.wikipedia.org/wiki/Blue_Banana) is a discontinuous corridor of urbanization spreading over Western and Central Europe, with a population of around 111 million
+- [Buffer state](https://en.wikipedia.org/wiki/Buffer_state) - a country lying between two rival or potentially hostile great powers.
+Its existence can sometimes be thought to prevent conflict between them.
+A buffer state is sometimes a mutually agreed upon area lying between two greater powers, which is demilitarized in the sense of not hosting the military of either power (though it will usually have its own military forces).
+The invasion of a buffer state by one of the powers surrounding it will often result in war between the powers.
 - [Continental drip](https://en.wikipedia.org/wiki/Continental_drip)  is the observation that southward-pointing landforms are more numerous and prominent than northward-pointing landforms.
 When published, it has been geological satire.
 - [Doubly-landlocked countries](https://en.wikipedia.org/wiki/Landlocked_country#Doubly_landlocked) - A country is "doubly landlocked" or "double-landlocked" when it is surrounded only by landlocked countries (requiring the crossing of at least two national borders to reach a coastline).
 - [Fugging, Lower Austria](https://en.wikipedia.org/wiki/Fugging,_Lower_Austria)